Engine efficiency: Piston engine

 The improved valving mechanism of the Corliss steam engine (Patented.
 1849) was better able to adjust speed with varying load and increased efficiency by about 30%.
 The Corliss engine had separate valves and headers for the inlet and exhaust steam so the hot feed steam never contacted the cooler exhaust ports and valving.
 The valves were quick acting, which reduced the amount of throttling of the steam and resulted in faster response.
 Instead of operating a throttling valve, the governor was used to adjust the valve timing to give a variable steam cut-off.
 The variable cut-off was responsible for a major portion of the efficiency increase of the Corliss engine.

 Others before Corliss had at least part of this idea, including Zachariah Allen, who patented variable cut-off, but lack of demand, increased cost and complexity and poorly developed machining technology delayed introduction until Corliss.

 The Porter-Allen high-speed engine (ca. 1862) operated at from three to five times the speed of other similar-sized engines.
 The higher speed minimized the amount of condensation in the cylinder, resulting in increased efficiency.

 Compound engines gave further improvements in efficiency.
 By the 1870s triple-expansion engines were being used on ships.
 Compound engines allowed ships to carry less coal than freight.
 Compound engines were used on some locomotives but were not widely adopted because of their mechanical complexity.

-A very well-designed and built steam locomotive used to get around 7–8% efficiency in its heyday.
-The most efficient reciprocating steam engine design (per stage) was the uniflow engine, but by the time it appeared steam was being displaced by diesel engines, which were even more efficient and had the advantages of requiring less labor (for coal handling and oiling), being a more dense fuel, and displaced less cargo.
+A well-designed and built steam locomotive used to get around 7–8% efficiency in its peak.
+The most efficient reciprocating steam engine design (per stage) was the uniflow engine, but by the time it appeared steam was being displaced by more efficient diesel engines which required less labor (for coal handling and oiling), used a more dense fuel, and displaced less cargo.

 Using statistics collected during the early 1940s, the Santa Fe Railroad measured the efficiency of their fleet of steam locomotives in comparison with the FT units that they were just putting into service in significant numbers.
 They determined that the cost of a ton of oil fuel used in steam engines was $5.04 and yielded 20.37 train miles system wide on average.
 Diesel fuel cost $11.61 but produced 133.13 train miles per ton.
 In effect, diesels ran six times as far as steamers utilizing fuel that cost only twice as much.
 This was due to the much better thermal efficiency of diesel engines compared to steam.
 Presumably the trains used as a milage standard were 4,000 ton freight consists which was the normal [tonnage] at that time.